Skip to content

 0.5 / 1

-0 - The company reports seven members in the senior management/executive team, however, the gender balance is not directly reported by the company.
+1 - The company reports seven members as part of its management team, of which one is a female.
+The gender balance is not directly reported by the company and was calculated from staff profiles.

 • Y